PodcastsMuziekIrish & Celtic Music Podcast

 THANK YOU PATRONS OF THE PODCAST!

-And if you're not yet a patron, you are always welcome.
-Patrons get early access to episodes.
-Music - only editions.
-Free MP3 downloads.
-Exclusive stories and artist interviews.
-And a vote in the Celtic Top 20.
+And if you're not yet a patron?
+You are missing out.
+Patrons get early access to episodes, music - only editions, free MP3 downloads, exclusive stories and artist interviews, and a vote in the Celtic Top 20.
+Join us today keep the music alive, vibrant, and independent.

-A special thanks to our new and continued Patrons of the Podcast: Julia Usry, Gerry Corr
+A special thanks to our latest Patron of the Podcast: Jason Schatz

 HERE IS YOUR THREE STEP PLAN TO SUPPORT THE PODCAST